Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Computational results

-Computing $\textrm{Stab}_{H'}(\Lambda)$ with \cite{origami-package-extended} we obtain that it is a subgroup of index 48 in $H'$.
-Now we do the base change described by the transformation matrix $\tilde{T}$ in (\ref{EvenMoreMatrices})in order to express the elements of $H'$ with respect to the basis $\tilde{C}$.
-In this way we obtain $\tilde{H} = \tilde{T}\cdot H' \cdot \tilde{T}^{-1}$ as a subgroup of $\SP(4,\ZZ)$.
-From computations in GAP in particular using \cite{Detinko2018ZariskiDA} we obtain that $\tilde{H}$ is a congruence subgroup of level 16 and of index 46080 in $\SP(4,\ZZ)$.
+Computing $U' = \textrm{Stab}_{H'}(\Lambda)$ we obtain that it is a subgroup of index 48 in $H'$.
+Now we do the basis change described by the transformation matrix $\tilde{T}$ in (\ref{EvenMoreMatrices}) in order to express the elements of $U'$ with respect to the basis $C$.
+In this way we obtain $\tilde{U} = \tilde{T}^{-1}\cdot U' \cdot \tilde{T}$ as subgroup of $\SP(4,\ZZ)$.
+We find a transvection $Trv$ in this group.
+Using \cite{Detinko2018ZariskiDA} (with this transvection) we finally obtain as result that $\tilde{U}$ is a congruence subgroup of level 16 and of index 46080 in $\SP(4,\ZZ)$.